-Chris Knight leads Legal & General Retail Retirement (LGRR) – one of the Group’s five divisions – where the focus is on helping individuals to lead longer, healthier and happier lives in retirement.
+Chris Knight was previously CEO of Legal & General Retail Retirement (LGRR) – one of the Group’s five divisions – where the focus is on helping individuals to lead longer, healthier and happier lives in retirement.

 LGRR is a proponent of inclusive capitalism.
 Key to this for the Retail Retirement division, is supporting the NHS and the Government to create a great system of long-term care.
 The first step in this new journey was investing in Care Sourcer, a free care matching service, which links people directly to providers.

 Chris is a firm believer in the benefits of remaining connected and active in the community in later life.
 He is proud of the strategic partnership that Retail Retirement has with Royal Voluntary Service, to help encourage more retirees to volunteer their time and expertise for the benefit of others.

 Chris is the L&G Group Customer Champion, ensuring the voice of the customer is represented throughout the business.
 Additionally, he is an advocate of the role technology can play in financial wellbeing, and is leading a programme on gamification and the use of AI to engage individuals, and ultimately encourage informed retirement decision-making.
 Chris is also leading on a programme investigating the experiences of the LGBT+ retirement community, particularly in care.